Skip to main content

 I am writing to formally resign from my position as [Job Title] at [Company Name].
 I have accepted a new professional opportunity, and my final working day will be [Last Working Day], based on my notice period of [Notice Period].

-Before I leave, I would like to make the transition as smooth as possible.
+Before I leave, I want to help ensure a smooth transition.
 I will complete [priority task] where possible, document the status of [project / account / process], and share any relevant files or handover notes with [Manager Name / Colleague Name].

-Please let me know how you would like the handover to be managed and whether there are any exit steps I should complete before my final day.
+Please let me know how you would like to handle the handover and whether there are any exit steps I should complete before my final day.

 Thank you again for the opportunity to be part of [Company Name].
 I wish you and the team continued success.